Updated 29 March 2021

 Data stored on our infrastructure is automatically encrypted at rest and distributed for availability and reliability.
 This helps guard against unauthorized access and service interruptions.

-From the physical premises to the purpose-built servers, networking equipment, and custom security chips to the low-level software stack running on every machine, our entire hardware infrastructure is Google-controlled, -secured, -built, and -hardened.
+From the physical premises to the purpose-built servers, networking equipment, and custom security chips to the low-level software stack running on every machine, our entire hardware infrastructure is cloud service provider-controlled, -secured, -built, and -hardened.

 Our infrastructure is subject to regular independent verification of security, privacy, and compliance controls, achieving certifications against global standards to earn your trust, including: